teemow/Blog/source/_posts/2001-09-15-the-other-side-of-the-story.markdown

 [...]

-A current figure for U.S. aid currently given to Israel is $3 billion per year, which includes $1.2 billion in economic aid and $1.8 billion in military aid.&lt;/I&gt;
+A current figure for U.S. aid currently given to Israel is $3 billion per year, which includes $1.2 billion in economic aid and $1.8 billion in military aid.*